Are you sold on the idea that it’s beneficial to understand your customer personas?

 With just one of the above categories, you can see how the picture is less rounded.
 (That’s my guess for a Headspace persona, by the way.)

-How to use psychographics in your marketing
+How to use psychographics in your marketing: an example

 The problem with psychographics, at least historically, is that people have deemed the data to be less actionable (and harder to collect) than demographic data.

 However, as Samuel explains, the internet has made psychographics more actionable and easier to access.

 Take a user persona based on a mix of demographic and psychographic data.
 Sure, you want to know their general age range, salary range, and geolocation.
 Those things make it easier to target your customers on a granular level.

 But psychographics—why they make decisions—help you with messaging, persuasion, and creative.